 Thank you for your interest in the Locognosia Test.
-You can download the PDF of the instructions for administration, the handchart, record and scoring forms from this webpage.
+You can download the PDF of the instructions for administration, the handchart, record and scoring forms through our licencing platform.

 The Locognosia Test was developed by Professor Christina Jerosch-Herold as part of her Masters of Rehabilitation Sciences at the University of Southampton in 1990-91 and was funded by a Department of Health Allied Health Professions bursary.
 The Locognosia Test is a modified version of the area localisation test first developed and published by David Marsh (1990).